fishinwind/workshop/rst/Classes/class-21.rst

 Exercise
 ========

 #.
-What is the difference in mean age between cases and controls?
+What are the mean ages by cases and controls?
 #.
-What is the difference in mean age by genotype?
+What are the mean ages by genotype?
+#.
+How can you order the output by ascending and descending mean expression?

 ggplot
 ======